-The required State licenses for the proposed cannabis business includes a Type 6 "manufacturer - non-volatile," Type 9 "non-storefront retailer" and Type 11 "distributor."
-A CUP and State license for the facility would allow the business to manufacture and transport cannabis products, as well as deliver pre-packaged cannabis and cannabis products directly to off-site customers, subject to conditions of approval and local and State requirements.
+The proposed cannabis business operations require a Type 9 "non-storefront retailer" State license.
+A CUP and State license for the facility would allow the business to sell cannabis goods to customers exclusively through delivery to off-site customers, subject to conditions of approval and local and State requirements.
+The premise is a non-storefront retail, which is not open to the public.
+Customers would place orders via online or by phone.
 Cannabis cultivation is not proposed and is prohibited in Costa Mesa.